abdrahmansoltan/Learning-Notes/Networking/Network-Fundamentals.md

 - It's built in 2 parts:
   1. Message Type: Identifies the type of the ICMP message
   2. Message Code: Identifies the code of the ICMP message

+> 💡 If it's blocked by a firewall or any router in the path, then we won't get any response from the destination host. -> so we know that the host is unreachable or blocked.

 - **Ping** is an application that uses ICMP to test the reachability of a host.
   - It sends an `ICMP Echo Request` to the destination host and waits for an `ICMP Echo Reply`.